ghc-proposals/ghc-proposals/proposals/0000-dependent-type-design.rst

 Effect and Interactions
 -----------------------
-* By accepting this proposal, the committee reaffirms Haskell's status as an evolving, forward-thinking language, excited to adopt new ideas.

 * If this current proposal is accepted, I would expect the committee to accept `#291`_ (with significant revisions to the text, but not the spirit) and `#270`_ (perhaps with significant revisions to the details). `#281`_ could